pbryan/sebsync/README.md

 rename and/or categorize them within their library.
 If this feature is not useful for you, simply set `--downloads` to be the same directory as `--books`.

-Q2. *What is pipx?*

-A2. [pipx](https://pipx.pypa.io/) is a utility that allows Python packages like sebsync to be installed in an isolated environment.
-This makes it really easy to install and run such scripts without interfering with other Python package installations.

-Q3. *Does this script support Kindle books?*
+Q2. *Does this script support Kindle books?*

-A3.
+A2.
 Not presently.
 A cursory analysis of the Standard Ebooks AZW3 structure suggests that there currently isn't a reliable method to reconcile Kindle ebooks with the OPDS feed catalog.
 If this feature is important to you, please let us know by voting for [this issue](https://github.com/pbryan/sebsync/issues/2) in GitHub.